evans-dan/yawi/README.md

 Version 0.1 - the base game and a single Agent

 # Release Notes
+* v0.2 (2022-03-01)
+  * modified the Wordle_Game class to hide some status message unless debug is True
+  * created Wordle_Benchmark class, and added it to the integration testing in test.py.
+This will be used in later work to compare two Agents.
 * v0.1 (2022-02-24)
   * modification of the base Wordle_Game class to hide some internal functions and attributes.
   * Addition of the base Wordle_Agent class as well as the first Agent built off of it, Wordle_Agent_LetterFreq.